1993 Formula One World Championship

 Williams-Renault won their second consecutive Constructor's Championship this year, the sixth in all for Williams.
 The season saw the first appearance of Sauber Motorsport in Formula One.
-As of 2025, the 1993 season marked the last season in which Formula One would hold a race on the African continent as the only African race on the 1993 schedule - the South African Grand Prix would not take in place in 1994 or in susbsequent seasons.
+As of 2025, the 1993 season marked the last season in which Formula One would hold a race on the African continent as the only African race on the 1993 schedule - the South African Grand Prix would not take place in 1994 or in susbsequent seasons.
+This season, and 1992 before it are the only seasons of Formula One racing to take place on all 6 human-inhabited continents.

 Drivers and constructors

 The following teams and drivers competed in the 1993 FIA Formula One World Championship.
 All teams competed with tyres supplied by Goodyear.